 All financial aid advanced by Creighton University must be used to pay tuition, fees, and University board and room charges before any other direct or indirect educational costs.

 Satisfactory Academic Progress

 Federal regulations require that students must be making satisfactory academic progress, as defined by the institution, to be eligible for federal financial aid.
 Satisfactory Academic Progress (SAP) is the successful completion of degree requirements within the maximum time frame allowed to earn the degree.
 The progress of each law student will be monitored at the conclusion of each academic year to determine that the student is making satisfactory academic progress.
-A law student must maintain a cumulative 2.00 GPA.
+A law student must maintain a cumulative 1.85 GPA after the first year, and a 2.00 GPA thereafter.